 - Abdominal pain and cramping due to portions of the intestinal wall swelling and thickening with scar tissue leading to narrowing of the intestine

-- Blood in the stool caused by food passing through inflamed portions of the bowel
+- Blood in the stool is caused by food passing through inflamed parts of the bowel

-- Ulcers which can grow through the intestinal walls and can cause severe pain
+- Ulcers can grow through the intestinal walls and can cause severe pain

 - Reduced appetite and weight loss can be caused by severe cramping which can also prevent digestion and absorption of food